vroad-games/Y-all-In/README.md

 ## Intro

-Y’all-In is a VR boardgames platform where you and your friends can create and play your favorite boardgames in the Metaverse.
+Y’all-In is a VR boardgames platform made in Unity, where you and your friends can create and play your favorite boardgames in the Metaverse.
 We focus on realistic physics, intuitive card and item manipulation, and single-step connectivity for friends and family, in order to provide the most immersive boardgames Metaxperience.

 Demo Video: https://youtu.be/yYJaiG5mcSA